-The EASID is a globally unique identifier which identifies a particular application for e.g. SA6Video, SA6Game etc. All EAS instances (e.g. of SA6Video application) will share the same EASID.
+The EASID is a globally unique identifier which identifies a particular application for e.g. SA6Video, SA6Game etc. Service channels support by the server should be indicated in EASID, for e.g. video, voice, data, sensing and XR channels.
+All EAS instances (e.g. of SA6Video application) will share the same EASID.

 NOTE: The definition of the EASID is out of scope of this specification.